 I was born and raised in Scientology.
 My father in particular was very keen on the topic—as keen as they come.
 My first years of school were in a Scientology institute.
 I was raised using Scientology principles.
-By the time I reached my early teens I was fully immersed in the world of Scientology and I joined its religious order—the Sea Organisation—at 15.
+By the time I had reached my early teens I was fully immersed in the world of Scientology and I joined its religious order—the Sea Organisation—at 15.

-Stepping out from one’s ingrained childhood ideology can be hard, especially when it has been a comprehensive part of one’s life.
+Stepping out from one’s ingrained childhood ideology can be hard, especially when it has been such a comprehensive part of one’s life.

-The first thing that happens when one expresses any grievance in Scientology, it seems, is those Scientologists around you—who you considered friends (including your closest friends)—move away from you with haste.
+The first thing that happens when one expresses any grievance in Scientology, it seems, is those Scientologists around you—who you considered friends, including your closest friends—move away from you with haste.
 This is a startling experience to live through, particularly as this is when you need your closest relations most.

-Which direction one takes in a desert is guesswork.
+Which direction one takes in a desert is pure guesswork.
 Luckily I had two guides who proved suited to the task.

 A way forward